kailash-manasarovar/statement/docs/timeline/2026/january.md

 - I'm in Decathlon paying for my items.
 - A man dressed in traditional Islamic gear - plus trainers and a coat - comes in asking all the staff if they're Indian.
 - I hurry off.

+## My Gmail account is shutdown permanently

+- The minute I'm back in North London, my `katharinejchardwood` gmail account is inexplicably unreachable.
+- I had been using it daily while I was away, and while I was staying next to the American Embassy in Bangkok I made multiple backups of all the emails on this account.
+- These are gone too!
+- None of the options to restore the email account are functioning, and I have two or three usable methods including a backup email which is working.
+- This is utterly inexplicable to me.
+- The only reason I can fathom for blocking access to this account are in an attempt to hide the many letters and emails I wrote to hundreds of organizations asking for help such as [Aqualia, the water board in Valencia](../2022/february.md#aqualia) to inform them the water connection to my house was being tampered with by poisoners.
+- My `DrKatharineMurphy` Facebook account I created when I was running for office at the UK general election in 2024, with over a thousand connections, suffers the same fate in just a few months time, and again this happens while I'm logged on in North London.

 ## During, after, now